frontenddogma/web-development-glossary/manuscript/i.md

 Interstitial
 : A web page displayed before or after an expected content page, often to display advertisements or confirm the user’s age (prior to showing age-restricted material).
 Interstitial advertisements are usually delivered by an ad server.&nbsp;[†](#w-interstitial)

+Intranet
+: A computer network for sharing information, collaboration tools, operational systems, and other computing services only within an organization, and to the exclusion of access by outsiders to the organization.
+The term is used in contrast to public networks, such as the Internet, but uses most of the same technology based on the Internet Protocol Suite.
+A company-wide intranet can constitute an important focal point of internal communication and collaboration, and provide a single starting point to access internal and external resources.
+In its simplest form, an intranet is established with the technologies for local area networks (LANs) and wide area networks (WANs).
+Many modern intranets have search engines, user profiles, blogs, mobile apps with notifications, and events planning within their infrastructure.&nbsp;[†](#w-intranet)

 Intrinsic size
 : The size an element would be based on its content, if no external factors were applied to it.
 For example, inline elements are sized intrinsically: `width`, `height`, and vertical margin and padding have no impact.&nbsp;[‡](#m-intrinsic-size)